gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 	 * periods and t0special are finalized, and effectively invariant, after
 	 * init is called for the first time.
 	 */
-	function init(uint _periods) onlyOwner notInitialized {
+	// BK Ok - Only owner can execute once at the start function init(uint _periods) onlyOwner notInitialized {
+	    // BK Ok
 		require(_periods != 0 && (_periods % 3) == 0);
+		// BK Ok
 		periods = _periods;
+		// BK Ok
 		t0special = _periods / 3;
 	}

-	function finalizeInit() onlyOwner notInitialized {
+    // BK Ok - Only owner can execute once at the start function finalizeInit() onlyOwner notInitialized {
+	    // BK Ok
 		inited = true;
 	}